kantord/cruxlines/README.md

 - Finds definitions and references across files.
 - Builds a file-level reference graph and computes a file rank.
 - Weights references by file rank and git frecency.
-- Outputs one line per definition, with optional reference locations.
+- Outputs one line per definition.

 ## How it works